davletovb/neva/README.md

   strict UTF-8 record ceiling by dropping raw context first and then truncating the diagnostic message with an explicit marker. `replay_failure(record)` re-dispatches a recorded turn; raw context is stored only with `include_context=True`.
-Recovery is at-least-once: retry-safe failures should be selected when agents or completion hooks have irreversible side effects.
+Automatic retries cover context construction and agent execution only; after `agent.step()` succeeds, completion-hook failures are escalated without rerunning the completed agent call.
+Agent execution is still at-least-once when retries are enabled, so retry-safe failures or idempotent external side effects are recommended.
+Recovery policy/state are runtime-only and remain configured on the receiving environment across checkpoint restore rather than being serialized.
   Telemetry omits raw prompts and completions unless `include_content=True`.
 This is not protection against prompt injection, unauthorized tool use, or account-wide overspend.
 Tools